Read This First

 Prompt 1: Provide an extensive history of the relationship between science and the public’s acceptance of science.

-The central claim is this: The relationship between science and public acceptance has been complex and evolving, characterized by periods of enthusiastic support, skepticism, and outright rejection.
+In plain terms: The relationship between science and public acceptance has been complex and evolving, characterized by periods of enthusiastic support, skepticism, and outright rejection.

 1. Ancient and Medieval Period: The Romans applied science in engineering, military technology, and urban planning.